KMAYAMA2/notes/content/people/Daniel Everett.md

 		- Everett’s definition of culture:
 			- An abstract network shaping and connecting social roles, hierarchically structured knowledge domains and ranked values
 			- Dynamic, shifting, reinterpreted moment by moment
-			- The roles, knowledge and values of culture a re only found in the bodies (the brain is part of the body) and behaviors of its members
+			- The roles, knowledge and values of culture are only found in the bodies (the brain is part of the body) and behaviors of its members
 		- Not all culture contain universal knowledge
-			- But some do (Deutsch’s dynamic society and Popper’s open society)
+			- But some do (e.g., Deutsch’s dynamic society and Popper’s open society)
 - Language changed to fit different cultures
 	- Language, along with cultures, went through evolution process
 - Language ≠ Grammar